-- 1. The history of the premises.
+1. The history of the premises.
 Several of the representations make reference to the problems which gave rise to the review in 2017.
-The family submit most strongly that whilst fear of a return to such a business model may be understandable, there is simply no way that that is going to happen. - This business is now a successful food led enterprise.
-There is no intention to do anything significantly different moving forward than has been done in the preceding six years. - 2.
-The roof terrace.
+The family submit most strongly that whilst fear of a return to such a business model may be understandable, there is simply no way that that is going to happen.

+This business is now a successful food led enterprise.
+There is no intention to do anything significantly different moving forward than has been done in the preceding six years.

+2. The roof terrace.
 The family understand completely why an external area is likely to be of greater concern than almost anything else, with regards to issues relating to nuisance.
-Although their application requests use of this area until 22:30, they are quite happy to limit that usage to 22:00 with last orders for drinks and food being at 21:00 daily.
+Although their application requests use of this area until 23:30 and for last orders for sale of alcohol to be 22:30, they are quite happy to offer concessions to limit that usage to 22:00 with last orders for drinks and food being at 21:00 daily.